pches/HarDWR/README.md

 ### dataHarmonization

 `wrDataHarmonization.R` - This script reads in the raw water rights data and preforms the harmonization of the records.
 It is organized into sections by state, as the data each state had their own unique challenges to be harmonized.
-See List et al. (*submission pending*) for more details.
+See Lisk et al. (*in review*) for more details.
 It can be noted that a user may change the number and which states to run the harmonization for by editing a single variable, *states*.
 The reason for this is to make the processing easier in case a user may not want to run all 11 states.

 `wrDataHarmonization_CustomFunctions.R` - A supporting file for `wrDataHarmonization.R` which contains all the required custom written functions for the main script.